indolering/nmc2couch/README.md

 nmc2couch scrapes valid, non-expired Namecoin names blockchain into CouchDB.
 It also has a script for CouchDB which filters invalid domain records.

+#Warning
+I made a few errors in my assumptions of the CouchDB data model so I had to hack a solution together.
+The codebase now needs a major refactoring but here is the short version:

+* nmc2couch pushes full Namecoin records into a database named 'namecoin' .
+* nmc2speech pushes transformed versions of Namecoin records which pass various checks into a database named 'speech'.

+Both should just work if you use them.

 ## Init

 ### Install